 Non-Service Connected Calculations

-An NSCD benefit is typically one-third (1/3) of your final average salary.
-However, this amount will depend on your age and service credit and is paid in monthly installments during your lifetime.
+A Non-Service Disability Retirement benefit is typically one-third (1/3) of your final average salary.
+However, this amount could be higher or lower depending on your age and service credit.

 Cost of Living Adjustments (COLA)

 COLA is equally applied to disability retirement grantees and regular service retirees.